 Moreover, employees favor benefits like financial incentives, retirement savings plan.
 Other benefits are sabbaticals, incentive stock options, life insurance, etc.

 Appreciating your Employees

 Every employee wants to acknowledgement and recognition for their work.
 Appreciating your employees for their efforts and achievements goes a long way.

 Some meaningful ways are through handwritten thank you notes, social recognition programs, etc. These things motivate and encourage an employee to contribute and excel.

 Balancing their Workload

 Tower Watson says stressing your employees can be unfavorable.
 57% of employees who are very stressed at work feel less productive and disengaged.
-Encouraging team members to share the workload and taking time off can be effective.
+Thus, encouraging team members to share the workload and take time off can be effective.

 Developing Orientation Programs

 Good managers always keep their employees informed.
 They clearly explain the policies, expectations of the employee from the beginning.
-Help employees understand how they can contribute and excel with great orientation programs.
+Furthermore, orientation programs help employees to understand how they can contribute and excel.

 Maintaining Work and Life